EliottMontero/annotation-robot-robocup/README.md

 workspace/build/<package_name> and change the value of BUILD_TRAITEMENT_TOOLS:BOOL to ON in the CMakeCache.txt file.

-# LAUNCH TREATMENT
+# LAUNCH annotateImage

-In order to launch the treatment, you'll need a folder containing the video files and logs, see the INSTALLATION part to download the given 2vs1/ files containing examples of the needed files to test the project.
+In order to launch the annotateImage, you'll need a folder containing the video files and logs, see the INSTALLATION part to download the given files (2vs1/ or 2019_03_21/ for instance) containing examples of the needed files to test the project.

+To lauch the annotateImage main executable, go to a given folder with video and input the following line :

+      ../workspace/devel/lib/annotateImage/main_annotateImage

+All settings can be changed in annotation_settings.json or match_settings.json.

-After you changed the value of the BUILD_ANNOTATEIMAGE_TOOLS:BOOL to ON in workspace/build/annotateImage/CMakeCache.txt and built with catkin in workspace, go to the 2vs1/ folder and input the following line in the terminal :
+If you change the value of the BUILD_ANNOTATEIMAGE_TOOLS:BOOL to ON in workspace/build/annotateImage/CMakeCache.txt and built with catkin in workspace, you now have the init and tests executables :

-      ../workspace/devel/lib/annotateImage/main_annotateImage -c replay.json \
-      -f eirlab.json -a 1 -a 1 -t 4

-The first -a option indicates  whether you want to display the robots' position or not (1 = ON, 0 = OFF)
-The second -a option indicates wh

-/!\ NEEDS CHANGE /!\
+init_match : gives us the robots and team playing in the match. test_log : reads the video with fake interruptions of logs for each robot. test_time : returns a result.csv which gives us execution times for some functions. test_video : launches five main_annotateImage and a test_time to test performance of the computer

 # LAUNCH INTERFACE